arvigeus/AZ-204/Learning Path/Active Directory.md

 In the code snippets using application builders, `.With` methods can be applied as modifiers (for example, `.WithAuthority` and `.WithRedirectUri`).

-- `.WithAuthority` modifier: The `.WithAuthority` modifier sets the application default authority to an Azure Active Directory authority, with the possibility of choosing the Azure Cloud, the audience, the tenant (tenant ID or domain name), or providing directly the authority URI.
+- `.WithAuthority` modifier: The `.WithAuthority` modifier sets the application default authority to a Microsoft Entra authority, with the possibility of choosing the Azure Cloud, the audience, the tenant (tenant ID or domain name), or providing directly the authority URI.

   ```csharp
   var clientApp = PublicClientApplicationBuilder.Create(client_id)